duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/02_braitenberg.md

 ## Basic Braitenberg vehicle behavior

-Though a series of exercises you will implement a very basic brightness- and color- based controller for your Duckiebot that can result in surprisingly advanced robot behavior.
-In his book _Vehicles: Experiments in Synthetic Psychology_, Valentino Braitenberg describes some extremely basic basic vehicle designs that are capable of demonstrating complex behaviors.
+Through a series of exercises you will implement a very basic brightness- and color- based controller for your Duckiebot that can result in a surprisingly advanced robot behavior.
+In his book _Vehicles: Experiments in Synthetic Psychology_, Valentino Braitenberg describes some extremely basic vehicle designs that are capable of demonstrating complex behaviors.
 By using only a pair of 'sensors' that can only detect brightness, two motors, and direct links between the sensors and the motors, these vehicles can exhibit love, aggression, fear, foresight and many other complex traits.

 <figure>
   <figcaption>Avoiding and attracting Braitenberg behavior</figcaption>
   <img style="width:15em" src="images/Braitenberg_Vehicle.png" />
 </figure>

-In the image above, the light intensity detected by a sensor is used proportionately to control a motor.
-Depending on whether the each sensor is connected to the motor on the same or the opposite side, respectively avoiding or attracting behavior can be observed.
+In the image above, the light intensity detected by a sensor is used proportionally to control a motor.
+Depending on whether  each sensor is connected to the motor on the same or the opposite side, respectively avoiding or attracting behavior can be observed.
 These behaviors can further be combined if the robot also detects the color of the light.

 Here's an example video of how this Braitenberg behavior would look like on Duckiebots.
-When the light a bot sees is green, it has attracting behavior.
+When the light a Duckiebot sees is green, it has attracting behavior.
 Otherwise, it will be avoiding.
 By the end of this series of exercises you will be able to create similar Duckiebot controllers.
 Note that while this is recorded in a dark room, with a few smart tricks you can also make your robots work in well-lit spaces.

 <figure id="video-braitenberg">
     <dtvideo src="vimeo:365020910"/>